GoogleCloudPlatform/recaptcha-enterprise-google-tag-manager/README.md

         * Useful for attributing it to the form data for a lead quality indicator for automated processes.
         * Can be used as a visual indicator if pulled into a CRM and associated with the form data.
         * **Important:** Using BigQuery requires some upfront configuration (see above **BigQuery Setup** for details).
 11. In your Google Analytics 4 tag make sure to exclude the raw recaptcha data from the data that's sent (GA4 Tag > Event Parameters > Parameters to Exclude > Name = recaptcha).
-This data in it's raw form is not useful later as it's already been processed and further calls to reCAPTCHA with it will be treated as a duplicate and no assessment is returned.
+This data in its raw form is not useful later as it's already been processed and further calls to reCAPTCHA with it will be treated as a duplicate and no assessment is returned.

 ### Web Tag Setup
 #### Import the Web Google Tag Manager Config Variable Template